 Contact your local college to learn more about the courses they offer through running start.

-If you are a parent or student interested in learning how to get started, check out our How to Enroll In Running Start Guide.
+If you are a parent or student interested in getting started, check out our How to Enroll In Running Start Guide.

-A RSEVF must be completed for each student participating in running start
+An RSEVF must be completed for each student participating in running start.

 College in the High School (CHS)